The Encyclopedia of Oklahoma History and Culture

 Because no battles or massacres occurred at or near the post, Fort Gibson never earned the reputation that some other frontier forts achieved, but for more than half a century it accomplished its mission of maintaining the peace.
-At the height of Indian removal, it had the largest garrison in the nation, and many notable Americans served there or passed through, including Stephen Watts Kearny, Robert E. Lee, Henry Leavenworth, Jefferson Davis, and Zachary Taylor.
+At the height of Indian removal, it had the largest garrison in the nation, and many notable Americans served there or passed through, including Stephen Watts Kearny, Henry Leavenworth, Jefferson Davis, and Zachary Taylor.
 Fort Gibson Historic District is listed in the National Register of Historic Places (NR 66000631) and has been designated a National Historic Landmark by the National Park Service.

 Brad Agnew, Fort Gibson: Terminal on the Trail of Tears (Norman: University of Oklahoma Press, 1980).

 Grant Foreman, Fort Gibson: A Brief History (Norman: University of Oklahoma Press, 1936).

 Richard C. Rohrs, "Fort Gibson: Forgotten Glory," in Early Military Forts and Posts in Oklahoma, ed.
 Odie B. Faulk, Kenny A. Franks, and Paul F. Lambert (Oklahoma City: Oklahoma Historical Society, 1978).